-- Carefully scoop out apple filling, leaving about 1 /4 inch apple shell left in skin.
-Set apples in a 13X9 baking dish.
+- Carefully scoop out apple filling, leaving about ¼ inch apple shell left in skin.
+Set apples in prepared dish.

-- In a medium bowl, stir together granola, brown sugar, butter, vanilla, and cinnamon.
+- In a medium bowl, stir together granola, brown sugar, melted butter, vanilla extract, and cinnamon.

-- Remove from oven and let cook slightly.
+- Remove from oven and let cool slightly.
+Serve immediately.